valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

     Last reply received from server.
     errors: 0, replies: 1000000

-The redis-cli utility will also make sure to only redirect errors received from the Valkey instance to the standard output.
+The valkey-cli utility will also make sure to only redirect errors received from the Valkey instance to the standard output.

 ### Generating Valkey Protocol